AWARD PROGRAM OVERVIEW

 Judson Beaumont Emerging Artist – the Judson Beaumont Emerging Artist designation was established in 2021.
 Named in honour of the late Judson Beaumont (1959- 2020), this recognition aims to embody Judson’s enthusiasm, kindness and generosity, exemplify the meaning of excellence and inspire other applied artists and designers.

-Awardees are also granted use of the Carter Wosk Award in Applied Art + Design seal to signify their creative excellence.
+Awardees are also granted use of the Applied Art + Design Award seal to signify their creative excellence.

 An art exhibition and presentation ceremony will be held to showcase the awardees’ accomplishments.